ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 **SSH key name**:

 The name of the IBM Cloud SSH key used to enable secure, encrypted communication between the orchestrator and the managed VMs involved in DR automation.

-**DR Schematics workspace connection status**:

-Indicates whether the orchestrator is successfully connected to the Schematics workspace.
-A status like “ACTIVE” signifies that IaC automation is correctly integrated.

 **DR Power Virtual Server workspace**: